-The laboratory results can be found here:
+The laboratory results can be found here: https://dams.reki.bg/uploads/Docs/Files/ADA_TEPE_SEDIMENTS.pdf

-https://dams.reki.bg/uploads/Docs/Files/ADA_TEPE_SEDIMENTS.pdf

-Apart from the other metals, the presence of Arsenic is the most disturbing as it can hardly be explained by natural processes and because upriver of the Ada Tepe mine there are no other industrial undertakings of any kind.
-At the same time, Arsenic is mobile and highly toxic.
+Apart from the other metals, the presence of arsenic is the most disturbing, as it can hardly be explained by natural processes and because upriver of the Ada Tepe mine there are no other industrial undertakings of any kind.
+Arsenic is mobile and highly toxic.

-As stated above, four of the drinking groundwater sources of the Krumovgrad municipality are located close to the town in the terraces of Krumovitsa River below the mining area acc. to the data in an East Aegean River Basin Directorate's (EARBD) letter during the EIA preparation.
-During the series of public consultations on the Ada Tepe project between 2006 and 2011, local people and independent experts have raised the questions of possible arsenic pollution of Krumovgrad's drinking water on numerous occasions.
+As stated above, four of the groundwater drinking sources of Krumovgrad municipality are located close to the town in the terraces of Krumovitsa River below the mining area according to the data provided in a letter from the East Aegean River Basin Directorate's (EARBD) during the EIA preparation.
+During the public consultations on the Ada Tepe project between 2006 and 2011, local people and independent experts raised questions about the possible arsenic pollution of Krumovgrad's drinking water on numerous occasions.